fmenozzi/kQuery/README.md

 ## Building from Source
 1. Building from source involves building the kernel module, loading it, and then building the user program.
 You can use the script `make.sh` to perform all three tasks at once, or you can use the `load.sh` and `compile.sh` scripts to perform the tasks separately.
 As a note, you may need to use the `chmod` command to make the scripts executable.
-2. To run the shell, execute:
+2. Use `sudo ./kquery` to run the shell

-          $ sudo ./kquery

 ## Current Features
   * `.quit` and `CTRL-D` to exit the shell